The Omaha Joint Apprenticeship & Training committee accepts applications year around for the Electricians Apprenticeship programs.

 *** An aptitude test.
 The aptitude test is administered by the Omaha JEATC office (8960 L St. Suite 200).
 Any applicant who submitted a High School Transcript / GED and a Valid Driver’s License, will be qualified for the next available Aptitude Test.
 Please note, you cannot be scheduled for the test until you have submitted all of the above mentioned.
 The test will be graded with a score from 1 through 9, with 9 being the highest.
 You must achieve a score of at least 4 to qualify for an interview.
 If after taking the test and achieving a score of at least 4, you will then be scheduled for an interview at the next session.

 Applicants who have completed their application, submitted all records, scored a qualifying grade on the aptitude test, and met all the minimum requirements outlined above, will qualify for an interview.
 A notice will be sent to the email address on the application form unless this office is notified in writing or a phone call to the OJEATC office of your change of address.
 No applicant can be considered for apprenticeship without an interview.
 The date for the interview will be on an as need basis, but under normal circumstances will generally be on a monthly basis.

 Selection of new apprentices will be made after all qualified applicants have been interviewed and scored.
-Applicants who are interviewed will be notified by mail, of their selection or non-selection.
+Applicants who are interviewed will be notified by e-mail, of their score.
 If selected the applicant will need to submit results of a physical examination, valid driver’s license and they will be subject to a drug screen.